Balancing Work and Size with Bounded Buffers: Buffer Management with SRPT-based Priorities

 After the arrival at time $t$ of a packet $p$ we distinguish between the following cases:

-\begin{enumerate} \item [A0] If $p$ is not accepted by both $OPT$ and $\PO$, then the mapping remains unchanged. \item [A1] If after acceptance of $p$ some $\PO$ packets were dropped then clear the mappings by step A1 between these $\PO$ packets and its mapped $OPT$ mates.
+\begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item [\bf A0] If $p$ is not accepted by both $\OPT$ and $\PO$, then the mapping remains unchanged. \item [\bf A1] If after acceptance of $p$ some $\PO$ packets were dropped then clear the mappings by step A1 between these $\PO$ packets and its mapped $\OPT$ mates.
 If $p$ remains in $\PO$'s buffer and $p$ is an $i$-th packet in it perform a {\em $(P,i)$-mapping-shift} (see Figure~\ref{fig:mapping-shift-alg}): for each non-empty $j$-th block $b$ and $j$-th $\PO$ packet $q$, with $j\geq i$ clear the mapping to $q$ by step A1 and map all packets of block $b$ to $q$.
-If $p$ is accepted by $OPT$ to the $j$-th block, perform an {\em $(O,j)$-mapping-shift} (see Figure~\ref{fig:mapping-shift-opt}): clear all mappings by step A1 between packets of the old $l$-th block and $l$-th $\PO$ packet (if both exist), $l\geq j$, recompute blocks starting from the $j$-th and map packets of $l$-th block to $l$-th $\PO$ packet if both exist, $l\geq j$. \item [A2] Clear all mappings assigned by step A2.
-Map packets of all unmapped blocks to the HOL $\PO$ packet. \end{enumerate}
+If $p$ is accepted by $\OPT$ to the $j$-th block, perform an {\em $(O,j)$-mapping-shift} (see Figure~\ref{fig:mapping-shift-opt}): clear all mappings by step A1 between packets of the old $l$-th block and $l$-th $\PO$ packet (if both exist), $l\geq j$, recompute blocks starting from the $j$-th and map packets of $l$-th block to $l$-th $\PO$ packet if both exist, $l\geq j$. \item [\bf A2] Clear all mappings assigned by step A2.
+Map packets of all unmapped blocks to the HOL $\PO$ packet. \end{itemize}

-\begin{claim} The mapping is feasible. \end{claim} \begin{proof} By definition $\PO$ accepts the arriving packet and all the packets with packet start above $B-2L+1$ are dropped.
-Hence, if after the application of step A1 of the mapping routine there are still unmapped $OPT$ packets then it must be the case that $\PO$ buffer contains at least one packet.
-Therefore, all unmapped by Step A1 $OPT$ packets are mapped by step A2. \end{proof}
+\begin{lemma} \begin{enumerate}[label=(\arabic*)] \item The mapping is feasible. \item The total length of packets of the same block is at most $2L-1$. \end{enumerate} \end{lemma} \begin{proof} 1.
+By definition $\PO$ accepts the arriving packet and all the packets with packet start above $B-2L+1$ are dropped.
+Hence, if after applying step A1 of the mapping routine there are still unmapped $\OPT$ packets then the $\PO$ buffer must contain at least one packet.
+Therefore, all $\OPT$ packets unmapped by step A1 are mapped by step A2.

-\begin{claim} The overall length of packets of the same block is at most $2L-1$. \end{claim} \begin{proof} Essentially, in the worst case an overall length of all packets in the block except the last one is $L-1$ and the last packet of the same block has $L$ length.
-Henceforth, the claim follows. \end{proof}
+2. In the worst case an total length of all packets in the block except the last one is $L-1$ and the last packet of the same block has length $L$, so the claim follows. \end{proof}